 Evaluating ancient trees and landscapes is a process of applying knowledge and undertaking detective work.
 A thorough understanding of introduced species, including native conditions and dates of introduction, is essential.
 Recognising indications of previous land use and a library of local history texts and old maps is required.

-Our extensive previous experience gives us the ability to research in a coherent and effective manner, providing you with the best possible advice.
+Our extensive previous experience gives us the ability to research this in a coherent and effective manner, providing you with the best possible advice.

 In 2006 Mark Hinsley completed a dissertation for his MSc entitled Churchyard Yews in Dorset - Pagan or Christian?